 Jeanne Baxtresser is an American teacher and flutist.
 Her mother was a top concert pianist, so she grew up surrounded by music.
 At ten years old, she began to play the flute and immediately took a liking to it.

 She studied under Emil Opava of the Minnesota Orchestra.
 She also studied under Gary Sigurdson at the Interlochen National Music Camp and Academy.

-At fourteen, she made her first appearance in the Minnesota Orchestra.
+At 14, she made her first appearance in the Minnesota Orchestra.
 After that, she went to Julliard and studied under Julius Baker and many other prominent flutists.
 She went on to become the first female principal flute of the New York Philharmonic and was featured in more than fifty solos.

-Trivia Facts: Before the flute, Jeanne tried her hand at the piano but noted that it was a complete disaster and quickly moved on.
+Trivia: Before the flute, Jeanne tried her hand at the piano but noted that it was a complete disaster and quickly moved on.
 She has won the Nation Flute Association’s Lifetime Achievement Award for her contributions to the flute world.
 She also received the distinguished “University Professor” position at Carnegie Mellon.